Being in a relationship with somebody who lies is tough.

 One of the most common questions in life is,

-“How do I get to the root of my dysfunctional family?”
+“How do I get to the root of my narcissistic family?”

 The root of every dysfunctional family, every divorce and every war starts with selfishness and fear.
 When people judge or try to control their family members they are trying to put themselves over them.
 Every conflict is the result of someone trying to get someone else to do something they don’t want to do and they are usually doing it out of fear.

 Whether it’s physical force with a belt and yelling, or social force by gossip and exclusion, it all comes down to elevating self to use power over another.
 A voice that yells louder or a fist that hits harder often merges into a lawyer that sues nastier or a gun that kills faster.
 This was never God’s plan for the human family.

 Parents were created to represent God’s character to their children, but how far we have fallen from God’s beautiful plan.
 All of us have sinned and fallen short of God’s dream for us.
 From Adam and Eve on down through the family tree–we’ve all made some bad choices.
 Sometimes we didn’t know better because we imitated our earthly parents instead of our heavenly Parent.
 As Maya Angelou says, “When we know better, we do better.”